Your brand relies on great marketing strategies.

 - Create clear calls to action.
 Don’t make visitors wonder what they have to do to take action.
 Offer big, bold calls to action throughout the page.
 Also, use heatmaps to find out where people are spending their time on your page and put your calls to action in those areas.

 - Use trust symbols.
 Sprinkle trust symbols throughout your page to give people a sense of ease.
 Use security logos, a Better Business Bureau logo, Yelp reviews, and anything else that will convince people that you’re somebody they can confidently do business with.
+Remember: you don’t want people to feel like they’re “guinea pigs” with your business.
+Let them know that you have many other happy customers who’ve purchased products or services from you.

 - Copy competitors.
 Look at what your competitors are doing on their landing pages.
 If they’ve been using those same landing pages for a while, then that’s a pretty clear indication that they’re effective.
 Feel free to imitate the copy and design on those pages to promote your own brand.
 There’s no point in reinventing the wheel if somebody’s already got a great idea.

 - Use a simplistic design.
 It might be tempting to put all the bells and whistles associated with modern web design on your landing page, but you should resist that temptation.
 When it comes to designing a page for conversion, follow the KISS principle (“Keep It Simple, Stupid”).
 A simplistic, but professional design will load quickly and enable visitors to focus on your copy.
+Also, simple designs tend to be more user-friendly.
+It’s the complex designs that leave visitors confused.

 - Support all devices.
 If your landing page isn’t optimized for smartphones, tablets, and phablets, then you need to change that immediately.
 A user-hostile experience on a mobile platform will absolutely limit your conversions and probably put you out of business.